Why keep a dream journal?

 9. If you are truly stuck, you can consult a dream dictionary or visit www.DreamRecoverySystem.com for dream analysis examples.
 The meanings of dreams tend to clarify themselves eventually.

-10. Practice dream recall and dream journaling every time you go to sleep.
+10. Practice dream recall and write in your dream journal every time you go to sleep.
 Like anything, you’ll get better with practice.
 Record every dream you can.
 Sometimes dreams seem trivial right after you’ve had them.
 You can be writing them down thinking to yourself about how stupid the dream was.
-Later, when you’re looking back over your dream journal, you can be blown away by the insight shown by that dream.
+Later, when you’re looking back over your dream diary, you can be blown away by the insight shown by that dream.

 Paper is better than a computer for a dream journal